At a press conference in 2017, Professor Ron Morris discusses the Carmel Walking Tour App developed by a team of Ball State students.

 Save Historic Memory while Learning New Skills

-In 2015 and 2017, Michael Doyle, Director of the History Department’s Public History Option, led two different teams of students in filming the accounts given by African-American alumni of their experiences at Ball State University.
+In 2015 and 2017, our faculty led two different teams of students in filming the accounts given by African-American alumni of their experiences at Ball State University.
 History students were given the opportunity to learn documentary film production techniques, as well as refining their oral history interviewing skills.
 The recorded interviews with the alumni are available at Ball State University Libraries’ Digital Media Repository.
 Listen to the interviews.